-View the Reporting Resources page.
-(PearsonAccess Next > Reporting
+View the Additional Reporting Resources page.

-(PearsonAccess Next > Reporting Resources)
+(PearsonAccess Next > Reporting Resources > Additional Reporting Resources)

-See the Data Sites and Resources section of this guide for more information about school and district student results files and Test Results Summary files available through Secure Reports on the MDE website.
-The ISRs are described in detail later in this manual.
-Schools' ISR shipments are packaged by school and delivered to the districts for distribution.
-Preliminary results information is available online in Pearson systems as described in Data Sites and Resources.
-For more information about Benchmark Reports posted in Published Reports, see the Benchmark Reports User Guides available on the Additional Reporting Resources page under Reporting Resources on PearsonAccess Next.
+- See the Data Sites and Resources section of this guide for more information about District and School Student Results (DSR and SSR) files available through Secure Reports on the MDE website. - The ISRs are described in detail later in this guide.
+Schools' ISR shipments are packaged by school and delivered to the districts for distribution. - Preliminary results information is available in PearsonAccess Next as described in the Data Sites and Resources section of this guide. - For more information about Benchmark Reports posted in Published Reports, see the Benchmark Reports Interpretive Guide and/or Quick Guides available on the Additional Reporting Resources page under Reporting Resources on PearsonAccess Next.